What is BitMart?

 It has an auto deleveraging (ADL) mechanism.
 Perpetual contract use an ADL mechanism instead of an account sharing mechanism.
 This is in order to deal with the losses caused by forced liquidation of big positions.

 BitMart Trading fees

 Trading fees are naturally very important.
 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
-At this exchange, they divide between takers and makers.
+At this exchange, they do not divide between takers and makers.
 Takers are the one who “take” an existing order from the order book, while makers “make” the orders that get taken.